12 spots left

 A “concept album” historically has been defined as a collection or cycle of songs expressing a particular theme or idea.
 From David Bowie’s The Rise and Fall of Ziggy Stardust and the Spiders from Mars to Beyoncé’s Lemonade, concept albums function similarly to a poetry collection or novel: intimate and subversive conversations are held under the protective umbrella of an overarching project.
 So why is it that when we’re working on writing projects, concept albums don’t come up on our reading lists?

-In this 6-week generative workshop, we’ll explore the ties that exist between concept albums and literary projects as we work as a community to undermine what the world tells us art should be.
+In this 4-week generative workshop, which meets every-other week to give ample time for exploration and writing, we’ll explore the ties that exist between concept albums and literary projects as we work as a community to undermine what the world tells us art should be.
 We’ll examine form, language, plot, character, and narrative in these innovative musical works as we create our own projects, be they poems, stories, or even a concept album of your own!
 The class will also include optional take-home prompts and further music and literature recommendations each week, as well as the opportunity for short one-on-one “office hours” sessions with Bridget at the end of the class.
 You’ll come away with a new understanding of craft, lots of new drafts, and – if nothing else – one killer playlist.

 This workshop is for anyone who wants to inject new life into their writing through experiments and tangential explorations…and especially for anyone who feels like they’d love to learn some new stuff about music along the way!